-A slightly less common reason why your Rubber Plant’s leaves might be dropping is a pest infestation.
+A slightly less common reason why your Rubber Plant might be losing leaves is a pest infestation.
 It can happen that pests such as mealybugs, spider mites and scale bugs take hold of your plant and exhaust the leaves, causing them to fall off.

-If you find pests on your Rubber Plant we recommend giving the whole plant a shower.
+If you find pests on your plant we recommend giving the whole plant a shower.
 They have quite hardy leaves so can withstand the shower better than some other more delicate plants.
 Make sure the shower isn’t on full pressure and the water is temperate, and you should be fine.
 You should also treat your Rubber Plant with an organic insecticide to fight the infestation and prevent it from losing any more leaves.

 Make sure to check over your other plants in the room to see if any other plants have pests.
 Keep your Rubber Plant (and other infected plants) a good distance away from any of your other houseplants as you don’t want the pests to spread.

 Over-fertilisation can mean your Rubber Plant loses leaves

 Most generic plant foods and fertilisers will recommend a dosage for your plants, but it’s often far too much for your Rubber Plant and can result in leaves being dropped.
 The best thing to do here is to try out feeding at half the recommended dosage and see how your plant reacts.
 Try also decreasing the number of times you fertilise your Rubber Plant each year.
 A few times during the growth period of spring/summer will definitely be enough.

 Overcrowded roots can cause your Rubber Plant to lose leaves